Grab your hat and let’s run through the most beautiful lavender fields around Australia!

-Whether you are tantalised by the mesmerising smell, you are eager to indulge in a range of lavender-infused products or you simply love nothing more than the look of meticulously kept lavender fields, we’ve got the sweetest and most enchanting activity of the year – visiting some of Australia’s most beautiful lavender fields.
+Whether you are tantalised by the mesmerising smell, you are eager to indulge in a range of lavender-infused products or you simply love nothing more than the look of meticulously kept lavender fields, we’ve got the sweetest and most enchanting activity of the year: visiting some of Australia’s most beautiful lavender farms.

-Just in time for the upcoming lavender season; from New South Wales and back around to Queensland, we’ve found the 12 best lavender farms to visit in Australia for 2021:
+Just in time for the upcoming lavender season; from New South Wales and back around to Queensland, we’ve found the 12 best lavender farms in Australia to visit in 2023!

 Herbicos Lavender Farm

 Crystal Brook Gardens and Lavender Farm

 Found west of the Tarlo River National Park, in Laggan visitors will come across the meticulously managed Crystal Brook Gardens and Lavender Farm.
 The property, purchased in 1997, has since grown into one of Australia’s most beautiful lavender fields to run through.
-With a range of themed gardens to explore, Crystal Brook Gardens and Lavender Farm is also home to its own kitchen where co-owner Judith prepares meals, morning and afternoon teas alongside a delectable range of lavender-infused sweets.
-On top of that, if you’d rather leave with a goodie or two, head to their shop to browse your way through handcrafted gifts and products – most of which have been made or designed on site.
+With a range of themed gardens to explore, Crystal Brook is also home to its own kitchen where co-owner Judith prepares meals, morning and afternoon teas and a delectable range of lavender-infused sweets.
+Or, leave with a goodie or two by heading to their shop to browse your way through handcrafted gifts and products – most of which have been made or designed on site.

 Bridestowe Lavender Estate

 Located just a 50-minute drive from Launceston, Bridestowe Lavender Estate is one of Australia’s, if not the world’s most famous lavender fields.
 The largest farm in the southern hemisphere, year round guests flock ($10 entry) to the Bridestowe Estate to watch their charming lavender flowers slowly bloom.
 With Mount Arthur serving as a backdrop, Bridestowe is more than exceptional with finely manicured fields, native bushland and ornamental gardens – in just one visit you’ll be tantalised by all of Bridestowe’s beauty.
 Plus, to end your day, be sure to stop at the Woodcroft Cafe and pick up some lavender flower honey!